Sam1224/Take-Away-AS/README.md

 The whole project is deployed to [Heroku](https://www.heroku.com).
 - MongoDB:
 The MongoDB is deployed by using `mLab MongoDB sandbox` provided by [Heroku](https://www.heroku.com).
+- Authentication:
+The project uses `jsonwebtoken` as a way of authentication, each api that needs authentication should put a token in the request body to be verified.

 ## Git Approach
 - This project adopts `Git bash` locally, while using `Github` as the remote repository for management.